NBISweden/IgDiscover-legacy/doc/guide.rst

 CDR3s_exact
     How many unique CDR3 sequences were used by the sequences in the set of exact sequences (described above).

+clonotypes
+    The estimated number of clonotypes within the set of exact sequences (which is described above).
+    The value is computed by clustering the unique CDR3 sequences associated with all exact occurrences, allowing up to six differences (mismatches, insertions, deletions) and then counting the number of resulting clusters.

 database_diff
     The number of differences between the consensus sequence and the sequence of the source gene.
     (Given as edit distance, that is insertion, deletion, mismatch count as one difference each.)